A Tale of Two Currencies: Hong Kong Dollar and Chinese Yuan

 Before 1994, despite of the divergence between the two exchange rates systems, the HK Dollar was not affected much by the Chinese Yuan as the latter was mostly used within mainland China.
 Over the next 10 years, both currencies were pegged to the US Dollar; thus the link between the two was stable.
 However, after the Chinese Yuan was de-pegged against the US Dollar last August, the link between the two systems has changed fundamentally.

-Two Systems Remain Two
+The Two Systems Remained As Two

 The Hong Kong Monetary Authority (HKMA) set a target rate for USD/HKD at 7.8000 and a tight floating band for the pair between 7.7500 and 7.8500.
 When the Chinese Yuan was de-pegged from the US Dollar on August 11, 2015; the Hong Kong Dollar moved lower against the US Dollar on the same day but then retraced the losses quickly.
-By the end of the month, the USD/HKD returned to the low end of the band where it had been before the Yuan’s adjustment – and notably despite the fact that the mainland stock market had plunged over 11% during the month.
+By the end of the month, the USD/HKD has returned to the low end of the band where it was before the Yuan’s adjustment – and notably despite the fact that the mainland stock market had plunged over 11% during the month.

 In response to the market speculation, Hong Kong Monetary Authority said on January 27 that the regulator will protect HKD’s linked exchange rate regime.
-Yet, many investors no longer consider Hong Kong as a safe haven as they once had given increasing financial influence by mainland China.

 Long-Term Pressure on HKD’s Linked Regime